DeepQuantum/dconstruct/README.md

 dconstruct my_bin_file.bin
 ```

 This will then output a file called `my_bin_file.bin.asm` in the same directory as your input file.
-You can then open that file using a text/editor.
+You can then open that file using a text/code editor.
 I would recommend using something like VSCode which offers advanced searching features and is good at handling large files.
 Standard Windows notepad is not recommended.

 To decompile a file, add the `--decompile` flag when running the command.